 Certain of our customers also require performance bonds issued by a bonding agency, or bank guarantees or letters of credit issued by financial institutions, which are returned to us upon satisfaction of contractual requirements.
 If there is a contractual dispute with the customer, the customer may withhold the security or make a draw under the security, which could have an adverse impact on our liquidity.
-Our uncollateralized letter of credit facility with Deutsche Bank, as of January 1, 2017, had an outstanding amount of \$45.8 million.
-Our bilateral letter of credit agreements with The Bank of Tokyo-Mitsubishi UFJ, Ltd. ("BTMU"), Credit Agricole, and HSBC Bank USA, National Association, which as of January 1, 2017 had an outstanding amount of \$244.8 million, are guaranteed by Total S.A. pursuant to the Credit Support Agreement between us and Total S.A. dated June 29, 2016 (the "Credit Support Agreement").
+Our uncollateralized letter of credit facility with Deutsche Bank, as of December 31, 2017, had an outstanding amount of \$30.1 million.
+Our bilateral letter of credit agreements with The Bank of Tokyo-Mitsubishi UFJ, Ltd. ("BTMU"), Credit Agricole Corporate and Investment Bank ("Credit Agricole"), and HSBC Bank USA, National Association, which as of December 31, 2017 had an outstanding amount of \$173.7 million, are guaranteed by Total S.A. pursuant to the Amended and Restated Revolving Credit Agreement between us and Total S.A. dated June 23, 2017 (the "Amended and Restated Credit Agreement").
 Any draws under these uncollateralized facilities would require us to immediately reimburse the bank for the drawn amount.
 A default under the Credit Support Agreement or the guaranteed letter of credit facility, or the acceleration of our other indebtedness greater than \$25 million, could cause Total S.A. to declare all amounts due and payable to Total S.A. and direct the bank to cease issuing additional letters of credit on our behalf, which could have a material adverse effect on our operations.

-In addition, the Credit Support Agreement will terminate as of December 2018 by its terms, and we may be unable to find adequate credit support in replacement, on acceptable terms or at all.
+In addition, the Amended and Restated Credit Support Agreement will mature on August 26, 2019 by its terms, and we may be unable to find adequate credit support in replacement, on acceptable terms or at all.
 In such case, our ability to obtain adequate amounts of debt financing, through our letter of credit facility or otherwise, may be harmed.